xaya/xaya_docs/games.md

 of the underlying file system or database, which can make this particularly easy and cheap to implement.

-This model is used successfully for [Huntercoin](http://huntercoin.org/).
+This model is used successfully in [Huntercoin](http://huntercoin.org/).

 ### Backwards Processing and Undo Data